microsoft/AzureTRE/docs/tre-workspace-authors/authoring-workspace-templates.md

 To create a bundle from scratch follow the Porter [Quickstart Guide](https://porter.sh/quickstart/) ([`porter create` CLI command](https://porter.sh/cli/porter_create/) will generate a new bundle in the current directory).

-Read more about porter in [Resource Processor doc](../tre-developers/resource-processor.md#porter).
+Read more about Porter in [Resource Processor doc](../tre-developers/resource-processor.md#porter).

 ## Prerequisites